dpryan79/bison/README.md

   *  bison_merge_CpGs can now take multiple input files at once.

-  *  A number of small bug fixes.
+  *  A number of small bug fixes, such as when "genome_dir" doesn't end in a /.

 ###0.2.4
   *  Fixed an off-by-one error in bison_mbias.
 Also, at some point 1-methylation